The Infrastructure Test: Why City Water and Sewer Is the First Thing Smart Operators Check

 The 4 Configurations You’ll Encounter

-Mobile home park utility setups generally fall into four categories, ranked here from lowest to highest operational risk:
+Mobile home park utility setups generally fall into four categories, ranked here from lowest to highest operational risk.
+For a deeper look at how each configuration affects operations and expenses, see our full mobile home park utility considerations guide.

 - City Water + City Sewer — Best case.
 Lowest operational risk, highest investor appeal, and easiest to finance.
 Lenders prefer it.
 Buyers compete hardest for it.